-Emergency calls should be made to 911 from all campus and off campus telephones.
-Regular business calls of a non-emergency nature can be made to the Department of Public Safety or to the Center at any time.
-The following should be provided to the Department of Public Safety or Center:
+business calls of a non-emergency nature can be made to the Department of Public Safety at any time.
+The following should be provided to the Department of Public Safety:

-- Caller's name - Location and description of the incident being reported - A description of any vehicles or suspects involved in the incident
+- Caller's name - Location and description of the incident being reported - · A description of any vehicles or suspects involved in the incident

 The most important thing to remember is that suspicion of a crime does not require proof.
-If there is suspicion that a crime is being committed or has been committed, call the office of Public Safety or Center Team Lead immediately.
+If there is suspicion that a crime is being committed or has been committed, call the office of Public Safety.